 6. Get fun conversations going in the car

 Not only will you get to know your kids better, there will be more chatting and less fighting!
 For some fantastic conversation starter ideas, get Chatter Box – a series of questions for families, teens and couples produced by The Parenting Place (you can download these cards or purchase them from familyjourneys.co.nz).

 7. When children are fed and watered they do better

 Have a supply of nutritious snacks and water bottles to keep them comfortable.

 It doesn’t matter what, but singing will keep an atmosphere from going sour more than just about anything else.

-9. Congratulate your kids when a car trip is extra nice
+9. Congratulate your kids when a car trip goes well

 Shift the energy from your growling to your encouragement when a trip deserves the accolade.